bitsadmin/nopowershell/README.md

 2. Launch Cobalt Strike and load the .cna script in the Script Manager
 3. Interact with a beacon and execute commands using the `nps` command

+## Launch via rundll32
+1. Create a new shortcut to `NoPowerShell.dll` file (drag using right click -> Create shortcuts here)
+2. Update the shortcut prefixing the filename with `rundll32` and appending `,main`
+3. The shortcut will now look like `rundll32 C:\Path\to\NoPowerShell.dll,main`
+4. Double click the shortcut

 # Known issues
 - Pipeline characters need to surrounded by spaces
 - TLS 1.1+ is not supported by .NET Framework 2, so any site enforcing it will result in a connection error